christianheuchert/CreateAlert/README.md

-# GetDepartments
+# GetGroups

-This activity retrieves departments associated with the given customer identification number.
+This activity retrieves all Groups for a given customer.

 ## Configuration